 And what to buy instead.

 We may earn revenue from the products available on this page and participate in affiliate programs.

 There are certain rites of passage that serve as unofficial markers of adulthood.
-For example, your idea of a fun impulse purchase is a statement rug from CB2.
+For example, your idea of an investment purchase changes from an IKEA dresser to a statement rug from CB2.
 You check your emails at bars.
 Phrases like “Whole Foods is having a sale on organic yams!” slowly start to creep into your daily lexicon.
-You recently invested in a garbage disposal, and it was the most exciting day of your life.
+You recently invested in a Dyson air purifier, and it was the most exciting day of the month.

 Whether in the form of a bin, drawer set, or cart, we loved them for their price and convenience as a storage solution in college, but these cheap-looking contraptions need to go.
 Not only does having your clothes or belongings peeking through the containers make it harder to adhere to a cohesive decor scheme or color palette, but the affordable price tag that drew you to the bins in the first place usually means they don’t have a particularly long lifespan.

 Instead, opt for something that’ll look more put-together and that you know will last.
 Woven baskets are a great catch-all for smaller items and can be stored neatly under tables or in corners, and we can all agree that a sturdy dresser is a much better investment in the long run.

 A $20 desk lamp with a plastic shade?
 String lights taped to your walls to help hold up your polaroids?
 Toss ’em.
 In lieu of string or lantern lights, which may have been the move in your dorm room but now feel like a Tumblr cliche, make a statement with a fun neon sign.
 Urban Outfitters has a great selection of LED lights that are playful, but still cool, and if you want to go all out, invest in a custom fixture from Brite Lite.